jeffrose/keypath.js/docs/tk-api.md

 var result2 = tk.set(obj, path, newVal, arg1, arg2,..., argN);
 ```

 Any property specified in a keypath may be set to a new value.
-The set function returns the newValue if the set was successful, `undefined` if not.
+The set function returns `true` if the set was successful, `false` if not.
 By default, only the final property in the keypath may be set - any intermediate properties must be defined and valid or `set` will fail.
 The final property does not need to exist prior to `set`, it will be created if necessary.
 This behavior is equivalent to setting an object property in plain javascript code.

-This behavior may be changed using `setOptions` (see below), by setting the option "force" to `true`: `tk.setOptions({force:true});` The "force" option will only change `set` behavior for simple dot-separated paths.
+This behavior may be changed using `setOptions` (see below), by enabling the "force" option (`tk.setForceOn();`, see "Options" below).
+The "force" option will only change `set` behavior for simple dot-separated paths.
 The use of other mechanisms such as collections, indirect properties, etc. will prevent `set` from succeeding due to the difficulty in guessing how and what properties to create in some advanced scenarios. **Note:** If an intermediate value must be created, it will **always** be created as a plain object, never an array, even if the following path segment is an integer.
 Since all paths are Strings, it is impossible to guess whether the path segment "12345" is the integer 12,345 or the ZIP code "12345", for example, and it could be computationally expensive to create an array with only one defined index when that index is a very high number.
-Therefore, be aware that when "force" is enabled, the target object may have objects within in places where arrays are expected.
+Therefore, be aware that when "force" is enabled, the target object may acquire objects within in places where arrays are expected.
 If this is a risk in the program, it would be best to initialize these values before calling `set` or else leave "force" set to `false`.
 ```javascript
 var data = {
     'foo': {}